-- they're seeing things that aren't really there
+- believing they can see things that aren't really there

 What causes disorientation?

 A common cause of disorientation is dementia, a condition that affects a person’s thinking, behaviour and their ability to perform everyday tasks.
-People with dementia are also much more likely than other people to develop delirium, where there is a sudden disturbance in a person’s state of mind.
-This is often caused by an infection or by medicines.
+People with dementia are more likely to develop delirium when there is a sudden disturbance in their state of mind.
+This is often caused by an infection or medicines.

 There are many other causes of disorientation.
 Some of the more common ones include:

-- hyperglycaemia or hypoglycaemia, when your blood sugar is too high or too low
+- hyperglycaemia or hypoglycaemia, when blood sugar levels are too high or too low

-- not having enough oxygen in your blood, such as in cases of anaemia
+- not having enough oxygen in the blood — for example, anaemia

 - inflammation of the brain (encephalitis) or surrounding membrane (meningitis)